julenmendieta/SparseDataModelling/README.md

 &nbsp;&nbsp;
 &nbsp;&nbsp;
 # Additional information
-Users can get additional information regarding the purpose of each of the Notebooks and the folder structure and content in [here](https://github.com/julenmendieta/SparseDataModelling/blob/main/extraInformation.md).
+Users can get additional information regarding the purpose of each of the Notebooks and the Folder structure and content in [here](https://github.com/julenmendieta/SparseDataModelling/blob/main/extraInformation.md).